-The Warrants will be exercisable for seven years from the closing date at an initial exercise price of \$2.30 per share.
+The Warrants are exercisable the terms described elsewhere in this prospectus.
 In the event that the price of a share of our common stock does not exceed the exercise price of the Warrants during the period when the Warrants are exercisable, the Warrants may not have any value.

-The Warrants purchased in this offering do not entitle the holder to any rights as common stockholders until the holder exercises the Warrant for shares of our common stock.
+The Warrants do not entitle the holder to any rights as common stockholders until the holder exercises the Warrant for shares of our common stock.

-Until you acquire shares of our common stock upon exercise of your Warrants purchased in this offering, such Warrants will not provide you any rights as a common stockholder, except as set forth in the Warrants.
-Upon exercise of your Warrants purchased in this offering, you will be entitled to exercise the rights of a common stockholder only as to matters for which the record date occurs on or after the exercise date.
+Until you acquire shares of our common stock upon exercise of your Warrants, such Warrants will not provide you any rights as a common stockholder, except as set forth in the Warrants.
+Upon exercise of your Warrants, you will be entitled to exercise the rights of a common stockholder only as to matters for which the record date occurs on or after the exercise date.